 From February 5th until June 30th 2024 it is possible to nominate candidates for the Edelstam Prize 2024.
 The Nomination Committee plays an important role in finding potential candidates through their networks around the world.
 However, it is an “open nomination,” that is to say, anyone can nominate a candidate.
 The Nomination Committee will then present 5-15 candidates to the Edelstam Prize Jury who then will select a laureate.

-“We want to award those who have the courage to stand up for their convictions, the courage to act to defend the rights and safety of others even when it involves a personal risk, even when they face threats of powerful opponents, and it is not easily mobilized.
+“We want to award those who have the courage to stand up for their convictions, the courage to act in order to defend the rights and safety of others even when it involves a personal risk, even when they face threats of powerful opponents, and it is not easily mobilized.
 The everyday heroes are the human right defenders, the activists and whistle blowers all over the world; those who risk their future, and maybe their families’ safety to fight for the rights of others,” says Caroline Edelstam, Chair of the Edelstam Prize Jury.

 The Edelstam Prize

 The Edelstam Prize is a Sweden-based international monetary award, administrated by the Harald Edelstam Foundation.
 The Edelstam Prize is awarded for outstanding contributions and exceptional courage in standing up for one’s beliefs in the Defence of Human Rights.

 The Edelstam Prize is named after, and awarded in the memory of, the Swedish diplomat and Ambassador, Harald Edelstam (1913-1989).
 Harald Edelstam distinguished himself as diplomat by his professional competence, his bravery and his civic courage in the fight for Human Rights.
 He was an early proponent and symbol of what is today known as the ”Responsibility to Protect” and his memorable acts contributed to save more than a thousand lives.